 Reference to Cheeky was not included on the front of the comic dated 18 July 1981 due to the announcement of a promotion relating to Wall's ice cream.

 The 25 July 1981 issue was the final one to make reference to Cheeky as its absorbee.

 Based on the covers, the Whoopee! and Cheeky era therefore can be seen to span the issues dated 09 February 1980 to 25 July 1981.
-However, there is one further location we can examine, which gives a slightly different view of the situation.
+However, there are two further locations we can examine, each of which which give a slightly different view of the situation.